Can I start my classes any day of the week?

 Is it safe to bring my tablet or SmartPhone?

 Yes, but be smart about where you use it!
 In the school is OK or at your host family’s home.
 Keep it safely in a secure backpack when walking around town.
 Do not use them in public such as walking on the streets, on a bus or cab.
-Do not bring them out a night to use as a flashlight… that screams “steal me!”.
-Be smart!
+Exercise common sense as you would in any large city.

 Are there ATMs in Xela?

 There are several ATM machines in Xela, but the machines do not accept all cards.
 The ATM cards that are the most accepted are Visa cards/debit cards.
 There are limited facilities that accept Mastercards.
 American Express cards are not generally accepted in Xela.

 Will my host family be able to cook vegetarian, vegan, celiac or gluten-free food for me?

 Yes, the host families we have are very accommodating to strict diets.
 You will find that the Guatemalan diet is very synergistic to a vegetarian, vegan, celiac and gluten-free diet.

 If I want to experience a different teacher is that possible?